secretstartups/handbook/people-group/engineering/onboarding/index.html.md

 - EMEA at 4 AM UTC
 - JAPAC at 6 PM UTC

-For the JAPAC pipeline, it will fetch the team members with a start date for the next day (timezones).
+For the **JAPAC** pipeline, it will fetch the team members with a start date for the next day (timezones).

-For the EMEA and Americas pipeline, it will fetch all the team members that have a start day equal to the current day (so who is starting today).
+For the **EMEA** and **Americas** pipeline, it will fetch all the team members that have a start day equal to the current day (so who is starting today).
 The pipeline then filters out the ones for the region they need to send the email to.
 This all is to ensure we don't send out the email too late or too early.
-The region of the team member is determined from the region that is on their BambooHR profile.
+The region of the team member is determined from the region that is on their Workday profile.
 This is the first iteration, if we need to split it up by country, we can rework the current implementation.

 We fetch some other data besides the region as well: